artikblue/artikblue.github.io/_posts/2020-01-20-reversing-radare2-2.md

 0x0804855c  2800 0000 0400 0000 78fd ffff 4400 0000  (.......x...D...
 [0x08048427]>
 ~~~
+" 0000 9040 0000 0000 0000 ".We can now try to inspect the contents of that position in memory which clearly corresponds to a variable
 ~~~
 [0x08048430]> px @ ebp-0x18
 - offset -   0 1  2 3  4 5  6 7  8 9  A B  C D  E F  0123456789ABCDEF